 1. A treasure of natural nutrients

-Are you going through a period where you are more tired than normal?
+Are you going through a period where more tired than usual?
 Have you noticed that your hair is falling out?
 That your nails are more fragile and break easily?
-Then do not hesitate.
-Take brewer’s yeast in the mornings and you will see how, in just a little bit of time, that you will feel better thanks to these properties:
+Then don’t hesitate to try this out.
+Take brewer’s yeast in the mornings and you’ll see how, in just a little bit of time, you’ll feel better.
+And it’s all thanks to these properties:

-- It is very rich in B complex vitamins, perfect to fortify your hair and nails.
+- It’s very rich in B complex vitamins, perfect to fortify your hair and nails.

-- It will help you to synthesize enzymes and hormones that will help care for your heart health, strengthening your arteries and blood circulation.
+- It’ll help you synthesize enzymes and hormones that help to care for your heart health, strengthen your arteries and promote blood circulation.

 - Brewer’s yeast is rich in amino acids, fiber and minerals such as iron, zinc, magnesium and chromium.

 Is it hard for you to go to the bathroom?
 Are you someone that regularly suffers from annoying constipation?
 If so, you should know that brewer’s yeast is very rich in fiber.
 Therefore, it’s perfect to regulate our intestinal tract and avoid this common problem that almost always affects women.